AzimiShaja/AzimiShaja/README.md

 <h1 align="center">Hi 👋, I'm SHAJA</h1>
 <h2 align = "center" > About ME </h2>
-As a passionate computer engineer, I am constantly exploring new technologies and programming languages to expand my skills and knowledge.
+As a passionate computer engineering student , I am constantly exploring new technologies and programming languages to expand my skills and knowledge.
 With expertise in areas such as software development, data structures and algorithms, and hardware design, I am committed to creating innovative solutions that solve complex problems.

 My GitHub repositories reflect my dedication to building high-quality software that is efficient, scalable, and maintainable.
 Whether I'm working on a personal project or contributing to an open-source community, I always strive to produce clean, well-documented code that adheres to best practices and industry standards.